Fundraising for your gap yearIt's part of the challenge

 Each year tens of thousands manage to meet their target.
 It takes time, energy, determination and planning.
 When you reach your target you will experience a great sense of achievement and personal satisfaction.

-Subsequently you will be able to draw on your fundraising efforts to demonstrate certain skills such as research, written and verbal communication and negotiating skills as well as dogged determination.
-Here are ten tips to help you get started.
+Subsequently you will be able to draw on your fundraising efforts to demonstrate certain skills.
+For example, research, written and verbal communication, negotiating, persuasion as well as dogged determination.
+Here is a video and ten tips to help you get started.

 1. Start planning early.
 Try to give yourself at least six months but really the earlier the better.
 Work out how much money you need to raise.
 Make a plan: set yourself targets to raise a certain amount each month.
 Break the total amount down into specific chunks so that you can ask for a specific amount to cover an item such as your air fare, insurance, clothing, part of your gap year placement etc.

-2. Get a job.
-This is recognised as the best way to raise money.
+2. Get a job*.
 Remember you are seeking work for a purpose – to fund your unique gap year.
-This should make it easier for you to take on even the most menial of jobs provided it pays.
-It should also help you find the energy to take on two jobs or more if that is what is needed to fulfil your ambition.
-The more qualified you are the more likely you are to find a better paid job, especially office work.
-So if you are offered training then grab it.
+This should make it easier for you to take on most jobs, provided it pays.
+The more experienced you are the more likely you are to keep finding work and if you are offered training then grab that as well.

 4. Local Organisations Approach your local Rotary Club, Lions Club and Women’s Institute etc. Seek support from your school and organisations you have worked for.
 In each case offer to give them a talk now on what you plan to do and to a second talk on what you achieved and learned on your return.

 5. Grant Giving Bodies Make contact with grant giving bodies in the local area.
 Research and write to grant making trusts and charities.
-The charitable objects or aims of these trusts vary so look at every possible angle that applies to you – your home town/city/county, young people, sport, conservation, education, child care and your destination country are all examples of where these trusts can apply their funds.
+The charitable objects or aims of these trusts vary so look at every possible angle that applies to you.
+Your home town, young people, sport, conservation, education, child care, ethnicity, family income, educational achievement and your destination country.
+These are all examples of where these trusts can apply their funds.

 7. Family and Friends.
 Mobilise your family and friends.
 Get them involved in your fundraising activities.
 Ask them to put you in touch with potential sponsors.